 - caused your urine to go abnormally dark

-then you should seek medical help right away.
-It is important to consult a medical professional to make sure that your body is still healthy.
-This is also to keep you on track.
+Then you should seek medical help right away.
+It is essential to consult a medical professional to make sure that your body is still healthy.
+Also, it can keep you on track.

 Need some help with DOMS?

-We know how annoying if you experience pain especially when it affects your daily life.
+We know how annoying if you experience pain, primarily when it affects your daily life.
 But, don’t worry, we are here to help you.

 At Evergreen Rehab and Wellness, we have skilled and experienced practitioners that can help you be back on track.
-As recommended earlier getting massage therapy can help you relieve the soreness, but before that, a thorough analysis will be done to check the real cause of your muscle pain if it is really DOMS.
+As recommended earlier, getting massage therapy can help you relieve the soreness, but before that, a thorough analysis will be done to check the real cause of your muscle pain, if it is DOMS.

-Our goal is always to empower you to live a healthy, natural, and pain-free life.
-Let’s help you bring out the best self.
+Ou registered massage therapist in Coquitlam is always ready to empower you to live a healthy, natural, and pain-free life.
+Let’s help you bring out your best self.